ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 citation      NULL             "ID-number"

 Remove the words source at citation at the start of each line.
+Insert a ">" character between the columns.
 The rows with the field names must be indented with at least 1 space.
 All the rows in a value must have the same indentation.
-The space between the columns is flexible.
+The space between the columns and the ">" is flexible.
-There is one or more blank lines at the end of a value separating it from the next item.
+There is one or more blank lines at the end of a value (MAPPING_SOURCE and MAPPING_CITATION) separating it from the next item.

+This is the text that has to go into the config file:

 MAPPING_SOURCE =
-  "Repository"     "RepositoryName"
+  "Repository"    > "RepositoryName"
-  "RepositoryLoc"  "RepositoryLoc"
+  "RepositoryLoc" > "RepositoryLoc"
-  "Jurisdiction"    NULL
+  "Jurisdiction"  >  NULL

 MAPPING_CITATION =
-  "Name"           "PersonName"
+  "Name"          >  "PersonName"
-  "Form"           "Form"
+  "Form"          >  "Form"
-  "CertificateNo"  "CertificateNo"
+  "CertificateNo" >  "CertificateNo"
-  "Date"           "Date"
+  "Date"          >  "Date"
-  NULL             "ID-number"
+  NULL            >  "ID-number"

-This is the text that has to go into the ini file.

 =============DIV20==
 STEP 4		Option CHECK_MAPPING_DETAILS = on

-Look at the OPTIONS section of the ini file still open in NotePad, edit these two lines so they are as shown:
+Look at the OPTIONS section of the config file still open in NotePad, edit these two lines so they are as shown:
 LIST_TEMPLATE_DETAILS  = off
 CHECK_MAPPING_DETAILS  = on